 Social license expert, Dr Sara Bice, is leading the project on behalf of the Melbourne School of Government (MSoG).
 She said, “We believe that tension between projects and communities is contributing to considerable costs and delays.
 Experience tells us that early and constructive community engagement can play a critical role here.
 Our aim in The Next Generation Engagement project is to get a solid evidence base; to really articulate the potential that community engagement holds for successful infrastructure development.”

-Partnership opportunities are available to select organisations until March 2017 and the University of pleased to acknowledge the early support of the following partners across the infrastructure sector, including:
+The University of pleased to acknowledge the support of the following partners across the infrastructure sector, including:

 - Infrastructure Partnerships Australia